Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

    4. Open Sphinx Search settings page and follow Wizard steps to setup Sphinx Search Server first time

-= Setup scheduled jobs to re-index your website data periodically = Setup scheduled jobs to re-index your website data periodically To setup periodical re-indexing, you should run Wizard to create special schedule files.
+= Setup scheduled jobs to re-index your website data periodically = To setup periodical re-indexing, you should run Wizard to create special schedule files.
 The default location of these files is: /path/to/wp-content/uploads/sphinx/cron/.
 When wizard finishes, edit your Crontab file.